Technologies of Capture: Photography and Nineteenth Century Literature (Q3192)

 30 credits, Level 6

-No prior experience of photography or other visual media is required simply a readiness to engage visual technologies and images in addition to literary texts.
+We don’t ask for any prior experience of photography or other visual media, simply a readiness to engage with images in addition to literary texts.

 33%: Practical (Workshop)

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.